Kevin Mayer: 2021: Tokyo Olympics silver

-2022: World gold
+2022: Second World gold

 Mayer did not compete in the 2022 World Athletics Indoor Championships due to an issue with his Achilles after catching Covid earlier.

 At the World Championships held in Eugene, Oregon in July, Mayer regained his world title in Men's decathlon, during which Warner withdrew due to a hamstring injury.
 He again started poorly in 6th place after the first day, but gradually improved his position, and won in the last day with first place finishes in pole vault and javelin.

+He withdrew from the decathlon at the 2022 European Athletics Championships after suffering a thigh injury in the first event.

-2023: European gold
+2023: Third European indoor gold

-Kevin Mayer is taking part in the 2023 European Athletics Indoor Championships held in Istanbul in March 2023.
-On the first day of competition, he equals his personal best in the 60m (6.85s), achieved 7.41m in the long jump, reached 15.81m in the shot put and cleared 1.98m in the high jump, ranking second in the general classification, 67 pts from the Norwegian Sander Skotheim.
+Kevin Mayer took part in the 2023 European Athletics Indoor Championships held in Istanbul in March 2023.
+On the first day of competition, he equaled his personal best in the 60m (6.85s), achieved 7.41m in the long jump, reached 15.81m in the shot put and cleared 1.98m in the high jump, ranking second in the general classification, 67 pts from the Norwegian Sander Skotheim.
 The second day, he won the 60-meter hurdles (7.76s), the pole vault (5.30 m) and managed to keep a lead of 30 points in the standings (6,348 pts against 6,318 pts) at the end of the 1,000 meters despite a slower time than his Norwegian opponent (2 min 37 s 82 against 2 min 44 s 20).
 He won a third European indoor heptathlon champion title after 2017 and 2021, equaling the performance of the Czech Roman Šebrle on the number of titles of this event.